 Minnesota will use a proportional representation system based on the results of the Primary in apportioning its delegates to the 2024 Democratic National Convention.
 The "first determining step" of Minnesota's delegate selection process will occur on March 5, 2024, with a Primary.

-Delegates and alternates will be selected as summarized on the chart on the following page.
+Delegates and alternates will be selected as summarized on the chart beginning on the next page.